-Being in Time, scored for Wind Ensemble, conductor-controlled electronics and interactive video, plays with our experience of flow, in music, in visuals, in time.
-Supported in part by a Faculty Research Grant for the Arts from the Office of the Provost & the Vice Provost for the Arts at the Univerisity of Virginia, the piece combines interactive technologies: a kinect controller reads the conductor’s gestures to play and shape the electronic sound; activity level, amplitude and frequency bands collected from two microphones control the visual elements.
-In order to make it accessible to many kinds of wind ensembles, the piece can also be performed without the interactive elements, with either a DVD for playback, or just a CD, with the electronic sounds.
+Being in Time, for wind ensemble and electronics plays with our experience of flow.
+Supported in part by a Faculty Research Grant for the Arts from the Office of the Provost & the Vice Provost for the Arts at the Univerisity of Virginia, the original version, scored for wind ensemble, conductor-controlled electronics, and interactive video, was premiered by the UVA Wind Ensemble.
+It combined interactive technologies: a Kinect controller reads the conductor’s gestures to play and shape the electronic sound; activity level, amplitude and frequency bands collected from two microphones controlled the visual elements.